sgshea/website/src/content/blog/sandengine.md

 source: https://github.com/sgshea/sandengine
 ---

-> This project is still under development.
+> Demo notes:
->
+> - Mobile input only available for basic actions such as placing pixels
-> Demo note: Mobile input does not work, Stuttering may occur on non-chromium browsers.
+> - Performance on especially larger worlds is worse on web builds due to less performance optimizations and no multithreading support
 >
-> There are also native builds created by the CI for each release on the releases page that have better performance than the web demo.
+> There are native builds created by the CI for each release on the releases page that have better performance than the web demo.

 # Overview
 Sandengine is a falling sand simulation/game created in the Rust and using the Bevy game engine.
 The project aims to integrate traditional rigid body physics with the cellular automaton model of falling sand.
 This will allow for complex interactions between particles, such as bouncing off each other or being pushed around by external forces like gravity.

 ## Current State
-The engine is currently split into two modules:
+The engine is currently split into three modules:

 - **Falling Sand Simulation**: Handles the simulation of individual cell behaviors and interactions.
 This system uses a cellular automaton model to simulate sand, water, and other materials falling under gravity.